Symmetric spaces as adjoint orbits and their geometries

 On the one hand, on \cite[Table V, p.518]{HELGA} we can find the following table of irreducible Riemannian globally symmetric classical spaces of type I and III, with $p+q=n$:

-On the other hand, an essential class of symmetric spaces generalizing the Riemannian symmetric spaces is \emph{pseudo-Riemannian symmetric spaces}, in which an indefinite Riemannian metric replaces the Riemannian metric, which leads, for instance, to Lorentzian symmetric spaces.
+On the other hand, an essential class of symmetric spaces generalizing the Riemannian symmetric spaces is the one of \emph{pseudo-Riemannian symmetric spaces}, in which an indefinite Riemannian metric replaces the Riemannian metric, leading, for instance, to Lorentzian symmetric spaces.
 Generally, symmetric and locally symmetric spaces can be seen as affine symmetric spaces.
 As shall be further approached in Section \ref{sec:curvature}, if $G/H$ is a symmetric space, we can provide some $G$-invariant natural connection associated with $G/H$.
-Conversely, a manifold with such a connection is locally symmetric.
-It is a symmetric space up to passing to its universal covering.
+Conversely, a manifold with such a connection is locally symmetric, and it is a symmetric space up to passing to its universal covering.

 Such manifolds can also be described as those affine manifolds whose \emph{geodesic symmetries} are all globally defined affine diffeomorphisms, generalizing the Riemannian and pseudo-Riemannian case.
 In \cite[Tableau I, p.
 114]{BERGER} we find the following table of symmetric spaces for each \emph{classical} complex simple Lie group: